TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 139/Psalms 139.22.md

 ---

-I hate them with perfect hatred: They are become mine enemies.
+I hate them with perfect hatred.
+They have become my enemies.